-Forced inside and isolated from their communities, most consumers can agree on one thing: the boredom is real.
-That leaves an open opportunity for brands to differentiate themselves by offering experiences and inspiration where others don’t provide as simple products or services.
+Forced inside and isolated from their communities, most consumers agree on one thing: the boredom is real.
+That leaves brands an open opportunity to differentiate themselves by offering experiences and inspiration where others don’t provide as simple products or services.
 Consumers are looking for more than just a “scroll and shop.”
 They are now expecting to be drawn in with more than just a good deal.

 Brands should take advantage of their potential customers’ new need for entertainment and motivation.
 Emotional engagement leads to sales, and online experiences are the new key to drawing a crowd.